elijaharhinful/ai-doc-summariser/README.md

 ## Prerequisites

 - Node.js 18+
-- Docker and Docker Compose
+- Docker and Docker Compose (Optional if running services locally)
+- PostgreSQL (If not using Docker)
+- MinIO (If not using Docker)
 - OpenRouter API key ([Get one here](https://openrouter.ai/keys))

 ## Setup